 You can obtain sweet berries via harvesting from a sweet berry bush.
 These berry bushes are native to all taiga biome regions (including snow taigas and giant tree taigas) and are very common, with a spawn rate of 1/12 per chunk.

-Now that you have the correct items, it’s time to learn how to actually tame a fox in the game.
 To start with, you will need to locate two adult foxes.

 Foxes by default will run away from the player, so be sure to sneak up on them slowly and not approach too quickly as to spook them.